Abd al-Masih al-Antaki: Life

 Abd al-Masih al-Antaki was born in Aleppo, Ottoman Syria, to a prominent middle-class Aleppine family.
-He was Eastern Orthodox.
+He was Greek Orthodox.
 He went to university in France then returned to Aleppo.

 In 1897, Antaki founded the magazine Ash-Shudhūr (الشذور 'The Fragments') in Aleppo.
 It appeared twenty years after an earlier Aleppine magazine, Ash-Shahbāʾ (الشهباء 'The Gray [nickname of Aleppo]').
 According to Reilly, "like al-Shahba its tone was didactic, but Antaki (unlike al-Shahba) saw modern Europe and particularly France as a model for an idealized concept of modernity – middle class, 'rational,' and largely free of internal contradictions and tensions.
 Quoting Keith David Watenpaugh, Antaki advocated in his essays "a 'scientific' approach to household management and encouraged the systematic education of women and girls in home economics."
 According to Watenpaugh, "a recurrent theme in al-Antaki's essays and those he digested from other Arabic publications and European literature is the clear valuation of things Western as inherently superior."

 Quoting Philipp, Antaki was "involved in Damascus in the fight for the appointment of an Arabic-speaking Patriarch for the Greek Orthodox community there."

 Antaki later relocated to Cairo, where journalists were less at risk of being censored.
 There, he started the periodical Al-ʻUmrān (العمران) in 1902.

 Antaki revised and prefaced an edition of Francis Marrash's Ghabat al-haqq which was printed in Cairo in 1922.